Emulate: History

 Emulate was spun out from the Wyss Institute for Biologically Inspired Engineering at Harvard University, where the technology was initially invented and then extensively developed.
 Scientific Founder Donald Ingber founded the company around 2013.
 James Coon was co-founder and the first CEO.
 Jim Corbett is the current CEO.

+Funding

 In July 2014, the founders raised $12 million in a first round of financing.
 In March 2016, the company raised a Series B round of investment of $28 million from repeat and new investors, including NanoDimension, ALS Finding a Cure, Atel Ventures and Laboratory Corp. of America Holdings.
 In February 2018, Emulate formed strategic partnerships with Roche, a Swiss-based pharmaceutical company, and Takeda, a pharmaceutical company based in Japan.
-The company raised its most recent round of funding in June 2018 when they announced that they had raised a Series C round of funding led by Silicon Valley-based capital firm Founders Fund.
+The company raised its most recent round of funding in June 2018 when they announced that they had raised a Series C round of funding led by Silicon Valley–based capital firm Founders Fund.
 In September 2021, the company raised a Series E round of $82 million.